 The course will be assessed by an assignment of 2,500 - 3,000 words

-This is an optional course for the MSc programme Public and Urban Policy and its aims embody the intentions of this programme.
+This is an optional course for the MSc/MRes programme in Global Health And MSc Public Policy and Management and its aims embody the intentions of this programme.
 The principlal aim is to provide students with the knowledge and skills to describe and critique health policy.
 More specifically, the course aims to examine the theoretical and empirical basis of the social policy as applied to health and health care.

 Intended Learning Outcomes of Course